-- 4. Such a designation shall be made at the time of production by marking documents or other tangible Discovery Material by placing on or affixing, physically or electronically, in such manner as will not interfere with the legibility thereof, the notation "CONFIDENTIAL-MDL-1717/JCCP 4443."
-Electronic or native documents or data shall be similarly marked where practicable, and where not practicable, written notification by a Producing Party to the Requesting Party that it is producing Discovery Material as Confidential Discovery Material shall suffice to require Confidential treatment.
-Any Party that discloses Confidential Discovery Material to a person permitted under the terms of the Protective Order shall provide notice to that person that the documents and/or information have been designated as Confidential Discovery Material. - 5.
-Deposition testimony may be designated as Confidential Discovery Material by instructing the Court Reporter recording the testimony to designate portions of the transcript as "CONFIDENTIAL" during the deposition or within thirty (30) days after the deposition transcript is sent to the witness or his or her attorney.
+4. Such a designation shall be made at the time of production by marking documents or other tangible Discovery Material by placing on or affixing, physically or electronically, in such manner as will not interfere with the legibility thereof, the notation "CONFIDENTIAL - MDL 1717/JCCP 4443."
+Electronic or native documents or data shall be similarly marked where practicable, and where not practicable, written notification by a Producing Party that it is producing Discovery Material as Confidential Discovery Material shall suffice to require Confidential treatment.

+5. To facilitate discovery, all deposition testimony will be presumed to constitute, and all transcripts shall be treated as, Confidential Discovery Material, unless and until a Designation Request is made by a Receiving Party under Paragraph 16.
+Accordingly, no deponent may refuse to answer a deposition question on the ground that the answer would disclose confidential information or information subject to a non-disclosure agreement.
+Should a Receiving Party wish to disclose any deposition testimony to a person other than as permitted by Paragraph 6, it shall first make a Designation Request under the provisions of Paragraph 16.
+Deleted: <#>Deposition testimony may be designated as Confidential Discovery Material by instructing the Court Reporter recording the testimony to designate portions of the transcript as "CONFIDENTIAL" during the deposition or within thirty (30) days after the deposition transcript is sent to the witness or his or her attorney.
 Unless those attending a deposition agree at its conclusion that it may be treated as non-confidential, until the expiration of the thirty-day period, the transcript shall be treated as "CONFIDENTIAL" in its entirety under the terms of this Order unless specific designations are made earlier.
-If a Pearty claiming confidentiality makes no specific designations during the thirty-day period, no part of the deposition transcript will be considered to be subject to this Order.
-Notwithstanding the foregoing, any use or disclosure of documents or information obtained from or related to a Third Party during a deposition, or testimony by any witness concerning any Third Party during a deposition is presumed to be and shall remain "CONFIDENTIAL."
-Any Party wishing to disclose the deposition testimony or documents to a person other than as permitted by the Protective Order shall make a written Designation Request to the Third Party as provided in Paragraph 16.
+If a party claiming confidentiality makes no specific designations during the thirty-day period, no part of the deposition transcript will be considered to be subject to this Order. ¶